-There have of course, in the sea of unmemorables, a few kickass speeches.
+There have of course, in the sea of non-memorables, been a few kickass speeches.
 They range from the profound to the irreverent, depending on the speaker (or writer) and the context of the times.
 Within our community, they often come from fellow journalists.
 Just Google one of your favorite writer/columnist’s name with “commencement speech” and see what pops up.
 (I would have linked to the famous dust-up over the “sunscreen speech,” by Mary Schmich of the Chicago Tribune, but the Trib has a tall paywall.
-And as much fun are reading about the Kurt Vonnegut connection, or listening to the YouTube videos it inspired.)
+It is equally fun to read about the Kurt Vonnegut connection, or listening to the YouTube videos it inspired.)
 Send in your favorites.
-They might make a great Storyboard study.
+They could make a great Storyboard study.

 Writing for the outer (and inner) ear

 For now, let’s take a look at Roy Peter Clark’s letter to seniors at Providence College, and what it demonstrates about skilled writing.

 - He speaks directly to his audience in a way that’s intimate, yet not exclusive.
 He starts his essay as a letter: “To my PC brothers and sisters.”
 He carries that tone throughout, allowing each reader to feel that he is writing directly to them.
 Journalists write for wide and often unknown audience.
 But each reader comes to those stories alone.
 The more it feels like a story is written or told directly to them, the more effective it is.